anya765/anyasingh.com/data/authors/default.md

 and playing chess.

-I also write about interesting ideas [here](https://cryptocache.substack.com) If you want to get [updates] (https://anyasingh.substack.com), subscribe and you'll get a short email in your inbox every month!
+I also write about interesting ideas [here](https://cryptocache.substack.com) If you want to get [updates](https://anyasingh.substack.com), subscribe and you'll get a short email in your inbox every month!

 [Feel free to reach out](https://twitter.com/_anyasingh)